marisbotero/Wissen_landing/README.md

-# Wissen_landing
+# Landing-wissen
-educational platform, landing
+educational App  focused on science and technology